Alaboudi1/modernWebApplicationBugs/vanilla-js-template/README.md

-## Use this as a starting point for developing Vanilla JS Bugs
+# _Use this as a starting point for developing Vanilla JS Bugs to test with Hypothesizer_

 [node]: https://nodejs.org/en
 [yarn]: https://yarnpkg.com